nkhil/node-server-quotes/README.md

 This is a node boilerplate to get going with building an API using node.

+(Make sure you read about the environment variables below)

 ## < More coming soon >

 ## Packages